shaneapowell/EasySlackStatus/README.md

 4. Obtain an image exactly 128x64 px in size.
 5. Use an online image converter like (https://javl.github.io/image2cpp/) to create a new default buffer array.

-## Wipe D1 Minit Flash Completely to start totally fresh
+## Wipe D1 Mini Flash Completely to start totally fresh
 `pio run --target erase`

 # Flash new Firmware